jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ### Objectives

-- Learning how to use `slowly()` and `future_` to make automation process either slower or faster
+- Learning how to use `slowly()` and `future_` to make the automation process either slower or faster

 ### How to make automation slower

-- Scraping 50 pages from a website and you don't want to overload the server.
+- Scraping 50 pages from a website, and you don't want to overload the server.
 How can you do that?

 ### For loop